LukeMathWalker/pavex/docs/guide/request_data/path/raw_path_parameters.md

 Parameter names are borrowed from the server routing machinery.
 Parameter values are borrowed from the [raw path](index.md) of the incoming request.

-You might have to allocate when [you perform percent-decoding][EncodedParamValue].
+You might have to allocate when [you perform percent-decoding][EncodedParamValue::decode].

 [^relationship]: [`PathParams<T>`][PathParams] is built on top of [`RawPathParams`][RawPathParams].